Improving primary-vertex reconstruction with a minimum-cost lifted multicut graph partitioning algorithm: Features of simulated data

 \section{Features of simulated data}

-The number of truth tracks in the detector acceptance in the simulated vertices and the position measurement errors of these tracks are shown in \cref{fig:TruthVertex}.
+The number of truth tracks in the detector acceptance in the simulated vertices and the position measurement errors of these tracks are shown in \cref{fig:TruthVertex} for a collision energy of 13~TeV.
 As can be seen in \cref{fig:TruthVertex}a, in 14\% of the cases, the simulated vertices do not have tracks in the detector acceptance, and in $6.5\%$ of the cases, they have only one track.
 The number of tracks for all other vertices is widely spread up to 80.

 Track measurement errors are shown in \cref{fig:TruthVertex}b.
 From the sizes of the luminous regions and the number of vertices in \cref{tab:DataSamples} we can conclude that the track measurement errors are comparable or larger than a typical vertex--vertex distance in the simulated data.
 Smearing of the track positions due to measurement errors results in a significant overlap of the tracks from different truth vertices.
-The fraction of cases when a track from one vertex is entirely surrounded by tracks from other vertices for different pileup scenarios is shown in \cref{tab:TruthOverlap}.
+This effect can be characterised by the truth track overlap fraction, i.e.~the fraction of reconstructed tracks in an event that are closer in space to another truth vertex than to the truth vertex of origin.
+This overlap fraction is shown in \cref{tab:TruthOverlap} as a function of pileup.
 An example of the track overlap can be seen in the bottom panel of \cref{fig:Event}.
 Another example is shown in \cref{fig:overlap}.

 A priori, well-measured tracks with small errors should be easy to cluster according to the truth, while poorly measured tracks with large errors can easily migrate from one cluster to another, independently of their true origin.
 This random migration can be interpreted as noise, and thus, the overall problem may be considered as clustering in the presence of significant noise.